Dr. Thomas Pani

 2024

-Formal modeling and verification of accountability in Ethereum 3SF consensus.
+Formal modeling and verification of accountability, a fundamental safety property, in Ethereum blockchain 3-slot finality consensus.

 GitHub | Tech report